On-Campus Recruiting & Offer Policies

 Exploding offers and bonuses put enormous pressure on our students to make a decision before they have completed the interviewing process.
 Most students are not ready, nor should they be, to make a final decision before completing all of their interviews.
 Furthermore, students with exploding offers are calling other employers in an attempt to arrange early interviews, thus greatly inconveniencing those firms.
 Regrettably, pressure to accept early makes it harder for us to enforce our policy against reneging.

-If you make full-time offers at the end of the summer to interns returning for senior year, we ask that you give them until Tuesday, October 28, 2014 so that these students may participate in on-campus recruiting.
+If you make full-time offers at the end of the summer to interns returning for their final year, we ask that you give them until Tuesday, October 28, 2014 so that these students may participate in on-campus recruiting.
 Please note that this policy pertains to other students whom you may have interviewed over the summer as well.
 If you make full-time, post-graduate offers to students through fall recruiting (for summer 2015 start dates), we ask that you give these students three weeks or until Monday, December 1, 2014, whichever is later, to decide, and that offers made on or after January 1, 2015 be held open for two weeks.

 If you are interviewing for summer interns, internship recruiting begins on February 2, 2015.
 Employers must give interns until Monday, February 23, 2015, or one week, whichever comes later, to decide on offers.
 Internship offers extended during the fall semester to students studying abroad during the spring semester should also be held open until this date, as should return internship offers extended to students who interned with your organization during the Summer of 2014.

 Note that during the 2014-2015 year we will continue to allow internship recruiting in the fall for computer science or engineering internships only between November 3rd and November 21, 2014.
 Companies recruiting for technical or engineering internships during November should give students four weeks, or until December 22, 2014 (whichever is later) to decide whether to accept the opportunity.